ucphhpc/modi-helper-scripts/docs/sections/jobs/new.rst

     print(v1 + v2)

 Now we are almost ready to submit the R script as a job.
-The final bit we need is to create a job script file that will execute our R script::
+The second to last bit is that we need is to create a job script file that will execute our R script::

         (R-env) ~/modi_mount/r_example$ cat slurm_r_job.sh